 This two day course was refreshing and encouraging.
 A change in the culture has been needed for a long time.
 The resources shared are needed and over due.
 Thanks to each and every presenter.

 The phrase “fit for duty” for public safety professionals has historically only accounted for good physical health for the duties related to one’s job.
 However, recent evidence-based research indicates that maintaining one’s behavioral health is equally important.
-It's no secret that physical and mental stress can have serious consequences on your well-being.
+It's no secret that physical and mental stress can have serious consequences on your well being.
 It shouldn't be surprising, then, to learn that researchers have found that working as a public safety professional can contribute to health problems.
-To combat the health hazards that come with public safety work, we are providing this training to improve your physical health, mental health and your well-being, so you can maintain a enjoyable career and live a healthy life.
-Your significant others or spouses will also benefit from this training as it will help them understand what you endure every day and you will both learn how to support one another through these challenging professions.
+To combat the health hazards that come with public safety work, we are providing this training to improve resiliency, your mental health and well-being so you can maintain a enjoyable career and live a healthy life.

 Speakers and Topics